 We like to think that this will be the first in a series of prizes – maybe every two years – awarded to celebrate progress in the treatment and manage of chronic pain.

-The winners will be given an expenses-paid visit to another winner, and a publication in English in a journal.
+The winners received an expenses-paid visit to another winner, and a publication in English on the Health Management Journal.

 Now, take a look at the winning projects.